darkalchemy/Pu-239/README.md

 ```

 ### Adding, removing changing classes
-Make any changes, then run php bin/uglify.php to concatenate, minify and gzip the files for use.
+Make any changes, then run ```php bin/uglify.php``` to concatenate, minify and gzip the files for use.

 ### Cache Engines
-couchbase, apcu, memcached, redis or file. file is set as default set in .env.
+couchbase, apcu, memcached, redis or file. file is set as the default and is set in the .env file.
 In order to use any cache engin besides 'file', you must first install the appropriate driver and php extensions.

 ### Image Proxy:
 An image proxy for hot linked images is built in, enabled by default, disable/enable in staff panel => site settings, this allows for browser image caching and images with http when site is https